This website is designed to provide

 I would urge anyone who can add information that is blank here or can make connections between individuals or who sees any errors, to e-mail me at email@example.com

 The records consist of lists of births, marriages and deaths for England, Wales and Scotland for male and female Lattas.
 These are sub-divided between records pre-dating central registration (1837 for England and Wales and 1855 for Scotland) and those after registration.
 There are also male Latta name lists for all first names.
-There are some comparable lists for the Latto name.
+There are comparable birth, marriage and death lists for the Latto name.

 What the site does not do is provide any